Dental Sealants: The basics.

 The remedy.

-When placed, a dental sealant fills in a tooth’s pits and grooves so debris can’t accumulate.
+When placed, a dental sealant fills in a tooth’s pits and grooves and therefore acts as a barrier, literally a plastic shield, that prevents debris from accumulating.
 (See diagrams below.)

 - It’s been estimated that 88% of tooth decay in school children occurs in pits and fissures.